The Most Overlooked Mediterranean Paradise in Europe

 One Flew South (Terminal E)

-It was hard to leave One Flew South off our Best Airport Bars list especially since we’d choose it as one of our favorite places to grab a cocktail in Atlanta if it didn’t require a plane ticket to get access, but the Asian spot is, at its heart, a restaurant, not a bar.
-That hazy divide means you can get a damn good pisco sour alongside your chicken fried rice.
+It was hard to leave One Flew South off our Best Airport Bars list, especially since we’d choose it as one of our favorite places to grab a cocktail in Atlanta even if it didn’t require a plane ticket to get access.
+But the Asian spot is, at its heart, a restaurant, not a bar.
+So here we are!
+Get excited to order a damn good pisco sour alongside your chicken fried rice.

 Lahaina Chicken & Pizza (Central Concourse, by Gates 14-23)